-UW Information Technology (UW-IT) provides computing and information technology services to help students build a successful academic career.
+UW Information Technology (UW-IT) provides computing and information technology services to help you build a successful academic career.
 The information below will help you navigate the variety of resources available to you at the UW.
-Check with your local IT department for their technology recommendations and guidelines.
+Check with your major or program’s IT department for their technology recommendations and guidelines.

 Connect to the UW network and, encrypted Wi-Fi, and online resources at the UW.
 Set up your UW NetID and email, find printers on campus.